eduvpn/documentation/DEVELOPMENT_PRACTICES.md

     $ psalm --init
     $ psalm

-A useful option is `--update-docblocks` to automatically at return types to "docblocks", especially useful for adding `@return void` if your IDE or editor does not take care of that.
+A useful option is `--update-docblocks` to automatically add return types to "docblocks", especially useful for adding `@return void` if your IDE or editor does not take care of that.
+You can also modify the `psalm.xml` file to add the other folders, like `web` and `tests` to extend the covered code.

 ## Source Formatting